 Further, according to the VCA (an animal hospital owned by MARS inc.) states that steroids "are commonly used to treat mild inflammatory conditions and/or to suppress the inflammation associated with an allergic response.
-When administered in high doses, they act as immunosuppressant drugs meaning they suppress or prevent an immune response" (Source: VCAHospitals)
+When administered in high doses, they act as immunosuppressant drugs meaning they suppress or prevent an immune response" (Source: VCAHospitals).

 So here's where things get wild and cray.
 If you are taking your dog to the vet for some illness, their immune system is already compromised.
 Sure, steroids can reduce inflammation, but its' at the expense of your dogs' already compromised immune system.
 Prednisone is a problem.
 Not a solution.

 Short-term side effects include: